Skip to main content

 Smart Controller Upgrade

-Weather-based controllers automatically adjust for conditions while keeping you compliant with NTMWD rules
+Weather-based controllers automatically adjust for conditions while keeping you compliant with NTMWD rules.
+Saves 20-40% on water bills.

 Rain & Freeze Sensors

 Prevent watering during rain or freeze events.
-Required by some HOAs and saves water automatically
+Required by TX law on new installs and by some Murphy HOAs.

 Why Choose Better Earth Solutions in Murphy